Eel: Description

 Eels are elongated fish, ranging in length from 5 cm in the one-jawed eel (Monognathus ahlstromi) to 4 m in the slender giant moray.
 Adults range in weight from 30 g to well over 25 kg.
 They possess no pelvic fins, and many species also lack pectoral fins.
 The dorsal and anal fins are fused with the caudal fin, forming a single ribbon running along much of the length of the animal.
-Eels swim by generating waves that travel the length of their bodies.
+Eels swim by generating propulsive waves that travel the length of their bodies.
 They can swim backward by reversing the direction of the wave.

-Most eels live in the shallow waters of the ocean and burrow into sand, mud, or amongst rocks.
-Most eel species are nocturnal, and thus are rarely seen.
+The heaviest true eel is the European conger.
+Most species of eels are nocturnal; they inhabit shallow waters of the ocean and burrow into sand, mud, or amongst rocks.
 Sometimes, they are seen living together in holes or "eel pits".
 Some eels also live in deeper water on the continental shelves and over the slopes deep as 4000 m.
 Only members of the Anguilla regularly inhabit fresh water, but they, too, return to the sea to breed.

-The heaviest true eel is the European conger.
 The maximum size of this species has been reported as reaching a length of 3 m and a weight of 110 kg.
 Other eels are longer, but do not weigh as much, such as the slender giant moray, which reaches 4 m.

 Life cycle

 Eels begin life as flat and transparent larvae, called leptocephali.
 Eel larvae drift in the sea's surface waters, feeding on marine snow, small particles that float in the water.
 Eel larvae then metamorphose into glass eels and become elvers before finally seeking out their juvenile and adult habitats.
-Some individuals of anguillid elvers remains in brackish and marine areas close to coastlines, but most of them enter freshwater where they travel upstream and are forced to climb up obstructions, such as weirs, dam walls, and natural waterfalls.
+Some individuals of anguillid elvers remain in brackish and marine areas close to coastlines, but most of them enter freshwater where they travel upstream and are forced to climb up obstructions, such as weirs, dam walls, and natural waterfalls.